 Day 10 Catch the morning ferry from Ullapool for the 2 hour sail along Loch Broom, past the Summer Isles then out across the Minch to Stornoway – the main town on Lewis and capital of the Outer Hebrides.
 Look out for dolphins, whales and seabirds during the crossing.
 In the afternoon explore the North West coast from Arnol with its historic old “blackhouse”, through traditional crofting townships to Port of Ness and the very north tip of the island – the Butt of Lewis.
 From the lighthouse here there is nothing between you and the Americas!
 Overnight in Stornoway.

 Day 12 Travelling south today from the wild moorlands of Lewis to the more mountainous Harris – almost but not quite an island on its own.
 Famous for the locally produced cloth, Harris Tweed, it is also home to the highest mountains in the Outer Hebrides and the stunning white sands of Luskentyre.
 After a morning of exploring South Harris you will stop for lunch in the small port of Tarbet.
-Here you will catch the late afternoon ferry to Skye and continue on to your overnight stay in the picturesque village of Plockton.
+Here you will catch the late afternoon ferry to Skye and continue on to the harbour town of Portree, your base for the next two nights.

 Transportation by top of the range Mercedes minicoach for a more personal experience with a maximum of 16 passengers on tour.